Dill pickle soup is a popular comfort food in Poland and for good reason. It's tangy, salty and creamy; full of texture and tastes fantastic.

 Dill Pickle Soup

 - 1 large onion, halved and sliced

-- 1/4 cup white wine (to deglaze the pan)
+- ¼ cup white wine

 - 6 cups unsalted chicken broth

-- 1 cup grated carrot (from one large carrot)
+- 1 cup grated carrot

-- 4 cups, dill pickle, chopped
+- 4 cups reduced sodium dill pickles, chopped

 - 1 cup dill pickle juice